Design Workflow Blog

 • Image file size shouldn’t exceed 5MB

 In cases where you don’t have an image that can be used, if you have a fave icon set for your site, that may be used instead.
-Use the apple-touch-icon meta property with an image of at least 180x180 pixels.
-You can also create a preview thumbnail version of it to use as a backup for all pages on your site.
+You can use the apple-touch-icon meta property with an image of at least 180x180 pixels, or an SVG image.
+You can also create a preview thumbnail version to use as a backup for all pages on your site.

 Blocks Edit will pick up the metatags you use in your theme and allows changing them for each page.